rust-lang/rfcs/text/0000-let-expression.md

 ## Binding statements

-Every `let` expression have some (maybe zero) free variable in it's pattern that we call them PBs (positive bindings) of a let expression.
-If a bool expression comes with a `;` (as a statement) and compiler can prove it is always `true` (for simple let expressions it means pattern is irrefutable) it will bind all PBs to the local scope after `;` and init them with result of pattern matching.
+Every `let` expression have some (maybe zero) free variable in it's pattern that we call them bindings of a let expression.
+If a bool expression comes with a `;` (as a statement) and compiler can prove it is always `true` (for simple let expressions it means pattern is irrefutable) it will bind all bindings to the local scope after `;` and init them with result of pattern matching.
 So we have this:
 ```rust
 let a = 2;